 The non renewable energy resources are limited and produce greenhouse gases.
 The greenhouse gases adversely affect the environment which is the main reason for global warming.
 Hence, it is today’s demand to use alternative energy to handle energy crises issue.

-Alternative energy sources such as solar, wind, nuclear are the clean energy sources.
+Alternative energy sources such as solar, wind, nuclear, hydropower are the clean energy sources.
 This natural energy sources don’t produce greenhouse gases and are environment-friendly.

 I have covered, solar energy and wind energy in detail at a below-mentioned article, hope you like to read it.